SouravDutta91/Natural-Language-Researchers-List/README.md

 # Natural Language Research Groups
 This is a comprehensive collection of research groups and labs around the world for Natural Language.
+If you want to search for a specific research group or professor, please use the search (Ctrl + F) option in your browser.
+If you are unable to find results in this list, why not suggest us to add it to the list ([Check this section](#want-to-contribute)).

 ## Table of contents:
 * [Details about the list](#details-about-the-list)